pyglet/pyglet/doc/programming_guide/media.rst

 GStreamer
 ^^^^^^^^^
-Supported on Linux operating systems.
+Supported on Linux operating systems that have the GStreamer installed.
+Please note that the associated Python packages for gobject & gst are also required.
+This varies by distribution, but will often already be installed along with GStreamer.

 * MP3
 * FLAC